Description

 DownVol:

-• Looking at the downside deviation of 6% in the last 5 years of Gold-USD Low volatility Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark GLD (10.7%)
+• The downside deviation over 5 years of Gold-USD Low volatility Sub-strategy is 8.2%, which is lower, thus better compared to the benchmark GLD (10.8%) in the same period.

-• Looking at downside risk in of 6.2% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to GLD (10.1%).
+• Looking at downside volatility in of 6.5% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to GLD (10.7%).

 Sharpe:

-• Looking at risk / return profile (Sharpe) in of 1.17 in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to GLD (1.3).
+• Looking at Sharpe Ratio in of 1.78 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to GLD (1.91).

 Sortino: